rust-lang/rfcs/text/0000-externally-implementable-functions.md

 # Future possibilities

 - Doing this for `static` items too.
+(Perhaps all items that can appear in an `extern "Rust" { … }` block.)
 - Using this mechanism in the standard library to make more parts overridable.
 For example:
   - Allowing custom implementations of `panic_out_of_bounds` and `panic_overflowing_add`, etc.
     (The Rust for Linux project would make use of this.)
   - Allowing overriding `write_to_stdout` and `write_to_stderr`.
     (This enables custom testing frameworks to capture output.
 It is also extremely useful on targets like wasm.)
+- This could possibly be extended to groups of functions in the form of a `trait` that can be globally implemented.
+  (E.g. `extern impl AsyncRuntime`, to say that there must be a global implementation of that trait.)